 Mission: Strong as Steel Adaptive Sports will provide sport specific training and opportunities for children ages 5 to 21 with physical disabilities (ambulatory, wheelchair or visually impaired athletes) to attend local, regional and national competitions.
 This program aims to help develop physical strength and athletic skills while teaching perseverance and encouraging self-esteem.

-We are a sports and recreation team for physically challenged or visually impaired athletes aged 5-21 in Western Pennsylvania.
+We are a sports and recreation team for physically challenged and/or visually impaired athletes aged 5-21 in Western Pennsylvania.
 Our goal is to encourage children to gain independence despite any challenges they may face.
 While children gain physical strength and athletic skills they will also be gaining self-esteem and learning perseverance.
 Realize your potential through sport, recreation and lifestyle changes!

 Athletes will participate in meets sanctioned by Wheelchair and Ambulatory Sports USA.
 Athletes are classified based on the type of disability they have and the disability severity, using a classification system very similar to the one used by the Paralympics.
 For instance, there are 8 classifications for cerebral palsy to allow for the variability that exists within the diagnosis.
 The classification system allows kids to compete on a more level playing field.
 To learn more about Wheelchair and Ambulatory Sports USA, and the classification process, you can check out their website.